engie-group/shaystack/README.md

 `haystackapi.providers.HaystackInterface`.
 Then, you can implement only the method you want.
 The others methods are automatically excluded in the [`../ops`](https://project-haystack.org/doc/Ops#ops) operation.

-To select a provider, add the environment variable `HAYSTACK_PROVIDER` in the environment.
+To select a provider, add the environment variable `HAYSTACK_PROVIDER`.

 To create your custom Haystack API